 Whether the TPMS light is staying on or blinking, ignoring these warnings could lead to a flat tyre or worse.
 Extensive damage to your vehicle, as well as dangerous accidents can be the effect of a resulting blowout.
 You also do not want to be stuck somewhere without your vehicle.

-If you have any concerns regarding your TPMS or would simply like a trusted expert to assess your tyre pressure then call in and see us today at 41 Monro Avenue, Kirrawee, or phone us on (02) 9521 4488.
+If you have any concerns regarding your TPMS or would simply like a trusted expert to assess your tyre pressure and provide peace of mind then call in and see us today at 41 Monro Avenue, Kirrawee, or phone us on (02) 9521 4488.